-Note: For information on how to write a ModelSim macro file (DO file) refer to the Chapter in the ModelSim User's Manual titled Tcl and macros (DO files).
+Note: For information on how to write a ModelSim macro file (DO file) refer to the Tcl and macros (DO files) section in Model Composer User Guide (UG1262).

 • Script to run in place of "vsim":

 ModelSim uses Tcl (tool command language) as the scripting language for controlling and extending the tool.
 Enter the name of a ModelSim Tcl macro file (DO file) that is to be executed by the ModelSim do command at the point when System Generator would ordinarily instruct ModelSim to begin a simulation.
 To start the simulation after the macro file starts executing, you must place a vsim command inside the macro file.